 If you tend to search online when you’re not feeling well, make sure you are following these steps:

-You can’t trust everything you see on the Internet – from photoshopped images to opinions disguised as news.
+You can’t trust everything you see on the internet: There is no shortage of photoshopped images or opinions disguised as news.
 Unfortunately, there’s even more bad health information.
 Stick to searching on reputable websites like the Centers for Disease Control and Prevention.
 Be especially wary of sites that are selling supplements, foods or anything health-related that sounds too good to be true.
 (Spoiler: It is!)

-A study, published in the British Medical Journal, found that the correct diagnosis was only returned as the top search result 34 percent of the time on 23 sites that are self-billed “symptom-checkers”.
-It is better to read a handful of results: half the sites had the right diagnosis in the top three and nearly 60 percent had it in the top 20.
+A study, published in the British Medical Journal, found that the correct diagnosis was only returned as the top search result 34 percent of the time on 23 sites that are self-billed “symptom-checkers.”
+It’s better to read a handful of results: Half the sites had the right diagnosis in the top three and nearly 60 percent had it in the top 20.

 3. Talk to a doctor about your suspected diagnosis.

 No matter what you find, it’s important to have your doctor confirm your diagnosis.
 The Pew survey found that 35 percent of respondents did not get a second opinion, but of those that did, only 41 percent had their suspicions confirmed by a medical professional.

 4. Don’t stress out about your possible imagined health condition.